-Frustration grows: power outages linger - Farmville
+Frustration grows; power outages linger - Farmville

 Being avid campers helped Hunter and her family survive until their electricity was restored Sunday, Feb.
 21.

 “We had our camp stove and small propane bottles to cook with,” she said.
 “I have a percolator, so I had the essential coffee in the mornings.
-Once the small propane bottles ran out, we have an adaptor that hooks to a propane tank from a grill and an adaptor supply tubing, which we then hooked to the camp stove.”
+Once the small propane bottles ran out, we have an adaptor that hooks to a propane tank from a grill and adaptor supply tubing, which we then hooked to the camp stove.”

 Being without power for nine days also means no water when you live in a rural area.

-“We collected the water from the pool cover in various containers,” Hunter said, “We utilized the water for toilet flushes, dishwashing and for the pets.”
+“We collected the water from the pool cover in various containers,” Hunter said.
+“We utilized the water for toilet flushes, dishwashing and for the pets.”

-At night Hunter said her family tried oil lamps for lighting, but the fumes gave them headaches.
+At night, Hunter said her family tried oil lamps for lighting, but the fumes gave them headaches.

-After a few days and laundry piling up, it was off to the laundrymat where Hunter said she spent more than $50 to wash two weeks of clothes.
+After a few days and laundry piling up, it was off to the laundromat where Hunter said she spent more than $50 to wash two weeks of clothes.

 “This is truly an ordeal I do not wish on anyone,” Hunter said.
 “But we were more prepared and fortunate than others, especially with the camping gear and pool.”